awsdocs/aws-toolkit-eclipse-user-guide/doc_source/lambda-tutorial.rst

 .. topic:: To upload your function to Lambda

     #.
-Right-click in your code window, choose :guilabel:`AWS Lambda`, and then choose :guilabel:`Upload
+Right-click in your Eclipse code window, choose :guilabel:`AWS Lambda`,
-        function to AWS Lambda`.
+        and then choose :guilabel:`Upload function to AWS Lambda`.

     #.
 On the :guilabel:`Select Target Lambda Function` page, choose the AWS Region to use.
         This should be the same region that you chose for your :ref:`Amazon S3 bucket <lambda-tutorial-create-bucket>`.